rawanghosn/TronGame/README.md

 ### Model Classes
 - **Hierarchy and Inheritance:**
  - The model includes a hierarchy of classes to represent the game elements.
- - For example, 'MygTronElement' which extends 'MygAbstractBox' serves as a base class, and various elements like corridors, walls, trails and the ground inherit from it.
+ - For example, 'MygTronElement' which extends 'MygAbstractBox' serves as a base class, and various elements like corridors, walls, trails, and the ground inherit from it.

 - **Game logic and GameManager:**
- - The game logic is encapsulated in classes like 'MygTronBoard' which extends 'MygBoard' and 'MygTronGameManager'.
+ - The game logic is encapsulated in classes like 'MygTronBoard' (which extends 'MygBoard') and 'MygTronGameManager'.
  - The GameManager orchestrates game events ensuring smooth gameplay
 ### UI Classes
 - **Element Representation:**